IMAGE VIA JUST BE KITCHEN | FACEBOOK

 The Butcher’s Bistro is raising the steaks (get it?) in Denver’s dining scene.
 It’s a steakhouse and a retail butcher rolled into one, sitting right in the Ballpark neighborhood.
 They embrace the nose-to-tail philosophy and source cows, pigs, lambs, and poultry from Colorado ranches and cheese, eggs, and greens from Colorado farms.
 Every single thing is prepared in-house, so you can feel good knowing exactly what they’re putting on your plate.
 Enjoy your paleo plate and then grab some goodies for the grill on your way out.

-If you’re looking for some fast food you won’t feel bad about, hit one of Larkburger’s seven Denver locations.
+If you’re looking for some fast food you won’t feel bad about, hit one of Larkburger’s multiple Denver-area locations.
 They serve a burger for every craving‚ from beef and turkey to ahi tuna and portobello.
 And for their paleo friends, they happily serve them in a lettuce wrap rather than on a bun.
 Top off the meal with a chopped kale side salad, or go paleo-ish and try their famous truffle-parmesan fries.